covalent compounds

 Single, double and triple covalent bonds

 If atoms in a molecule share only 2 electrons then they will form single covalent bonds.
-However if atoms have to share more than 2 electrons in order to achieve full last electron shells then double or even triple covalent bonds will be formed e.g. study the dot and cross diagrams below for hydrogen, oxygen and nitrogen molecules.
-Oxygen atoms have 6 electrons in their outer shell so need to gain two electrons, so when oxygen atoms join to form oxygen molecules these molecules will contain double covalent bonds between the atoms.
-Nitrogen atoms having only 5 electrons in their outer electron shells need to gain 3 more electrons to complete the outer electron shell, so when nitrogen atoms join there will be six electrons in the area of overlap between the atoms, this means that there is a triple covalent bond between the atoms.
+However if atoms have to share more than 2 electrons in order to achieve full outer electron shells then double or even triple covalent bonds will be formed e.g. study the dot and cross diagrams below for hydrogen, oxygen and nitrogen molecules.
+Recall that oxygen atoms have 6 electrons in their outer electron shell so need to gain two electrons, so when oxygen atoms join to form an oxygen molecule these molecules will contain double covalent bonds between the atoms.
+Nitrogen atoms having only 5 electrons in their outer electron shells need to gain 3 more electrons to complete the outer electron shell, so when nitrogen atoms join to form a nitrogen molecule there will be six electrons in the area of overlap between the atoms, this means that there is a triple covalent bond between the atoms.
 The image below explains this in more detail:

 Carbon dioxide dot and cross diagram

 Carbon dioxide (CO2) is small covalent molecule that contains a double covalent bond between the atoms of carbon and oxygen.
-Carbon, electron arrangement 2,4 needs to gain 4 electrons to complete its octet of electrons.
-Oxygen has an electron arrangement 2,6 so needs to gain 2 electrons to fill its last shell.
+Carbon has an electron arrangement 2,4 and so it needs to gain a further 4 electrons to complete its octet of electrons.
+Oxygen has an electron arrangement 2,6 so needs to gain 2 electrons to fill its outer electron shell.
 In order for both the carbon and oxygen atoms to end up with full last shells they share 4 electrons between them.
 This results in a double C=O covalent bond forming.
-The diagram below shows a dot and cross diagram for carbon dioxide. dot and cross diagram to show bonding in a carbon dioxide molecule.
+The diagram below outlines how the carbon dioxide molecule forms: diagram to show bonding in a carbon dioxide molecule.

 Key points